Beliefs > Denominations > United Church of Christ

 Notes

-The United Church of Christ was formed through a merger of the Congregational Christian churches (including the former German Congregational churches) and the Evangelical and Reformed churches in 1957.
-This was the first church merger in the United States to unite denominations of different structure and origin.
-At the time of the merger there were approximately two million members in 3,547 Congregational and 32 Evangelical and Reformed churches.
+The United Church of Christ was formed by the merger of the Congregational Christian churches (including the former German Congregational churches) and the Evangelical and Reformed churches in 1957.
+This was the first church merger in the United States to unite denominations of different structures and origins.
+At the time of the merger, there were approximately two million members in 3,547 Congregational and 32 Evangelical and Reformed churches.
 The merger took 21 years to complete.